-I am the Jacob Wallenberg professor of economics and am also head of the Economics Department.
+I am the Jacob Wallenberg professor of economics.
 My research focuses on imperfectly competitive markets (Industrial Organization) with an emphasis on investigating responses by firms to uncertainty and various risks, in particular exchange rate risk, see here for publications.

-My book "Managing Risk and Uncertainty" was just published by MIT Press.
-It targets master students, MBAs or advanced bachelor level students in courses on risk management.
+My book "Managing Risk and Uncertainty" was recently published by MIT Press.
+It targets courses in risk management at the master and advanced bachelor level.
 Such courses typically rely on text books where the focus is squarely on financial means to deal with risk.
 To cover broader aspects of risk management teachers rely on case studies and professional lore.
 By synthesizing insights from several different fields the book aims to be a useful complement to a textbook in finance.
-It aims to be engaging and useful also to decision makers in firms.
+It also aims to be engaging and useful to decision makers in firms.
 More information on the book is available here.

 I teach Microeconomics at the undergraduate level and Industrial Organization at the PhD level.